samuraraujo/Experiments/experiments/ISWC2012/README.md

 	xml-simple (1.1.0)
 	yajl-ruby (0.8.2)

-For instance, to install the gem yajl-ruby , you must type: gem install yajl-ruby -v=0.8.2
+For instance, to install the gem yajl-ruby, you must type:

+	gem install yajl-ruby -v=0.8.2